 - Jessie calls one of the judges in Pokémon Advanced a "windbag" when he starts making a long, boring speech.

 - Hamtaro: The "Elder Ham-Ham" has a bad case of this.
 He'll start talking to Hamtaro or Bijou about one of his days as a young Ham-Ham or tell an old story, and then halfway through, he will fall asleep.

-- Sethi's court announcer in The Ten Commandments.
-This is exactly what everyone kept calling him..."the old windbag".
+- Jannes the High Priest of Egypt and court announcer in The Ten Commandments (1956).
+This is exactly what Pharoah Sethi kept calling him..."the old windbag".
+Possibly the Trope Namer.